 Pelvic Floor Exercises During and After Pregnancy

-What is the pelvic floor?
+What is a pelvic floor exercise?

 Start with an empty bladder.
 Imagine that you’re trying to stop yourself from passing gas and trying to stop the flow of urine midstream at the same time.
 The feeling is one of “squeeze and lift” – a closing and drawing up of the front and back passages.
 Squeeze and hold those same muscles for 10 seconds and then slowly release.
 Squeeze again and release quickly.
-Do 20 10-second holds 5 times a day.
+Do 20 10-second holds five times a day.

-After you’ve delivered, you can restart your exercise routine immediately.
+After you’ve delivered, you can restart your PFE routine immediately.
 Make it a habit to do them regularly (while, say, you’re feeding your baby) to stimulate circulation, promote healing and improve muscle tone.
 Don’t worry if you can’t feel yourself doing them initially — the perineum will be numb after birth, but feeling will return gradually over the next few weeks.
-In the meantime the work is being done even if you can’t feel it.
+In the meantime, the work is being done even if you can’t feel it.